cloudera/hue/docs/docs-site/content/user/editor/_index.md

 ## SQL Databases

 Use the query editor with any database.
+Those databases need to be configured by the [administratior](/administrator/configuration/editor/)

 ### Apache Hive
 ### Apache Impala